A New Hard Fork of Bitcoin

 - We are “stealing” zero of Satoshi’s BTC.
 (We do not have the power to take any BTC.)

-- In fact, we are giving Satoshi free UNMP.
+- In fact, we are giving Satoshi free MC.

-- Admittedly, were UNMP to replace BTC, then Satoshi would have fewer coins – but, in that world, the UNMP marketcap almost certainly exceeds today’s BTC marketcap, by more than 2x.
+- Admittedly, in a hypothetical future scenario where MC replaces BTC, then Satoshi would have fewer coins – but, in that world, the MC marketcap almost certainly exceeds today’s BTC marketcap, by more than 2x.
 So, the value of Satoshi’s holdings, will have gone up, due to our actions.

-- In fact, we will have actually rescued Satoshi’s net worth, from $0.
+- In fact, in that scenario, we will have actually rescued Satoshi’s net worth, from $0.

-- Our project contains a zk-snark privacy L2 – this might be, in practice, the only way for Satoshi to safely gain access to any his coins, at all.
+- Our project contains a zk-snark privacy L2 – this might be, in practice, the only way for Satoshi to safely use any his coins, at all.

 On top of that:

-- Innovators are certainly entitled, to make some return on their risk (and at the expense of the haters).
+- Innovators are certainly entitled, to make some return on their risk (at the expense of their haters).

-- It is immoral for drivechain-supporters and drivechain-haters to be treated equally, in this case.
+- It is immoral for Bip300-supporters and Bip300-haters to be treated equally, in this case.

 And:

 - We intentionally want to split the community, and drive away the overly-conservative faction.
-(Those are the people who are killing BTC.)
+(Those are the “bad guys” who are killing BTC.)

-- Instead, we want open-minded, entrepreneurial, risk-taking, contrarian people on our side.
+- Instead, we want new people: open-minded, entrepreneurial, risk-taking, contrarians.
 We want to shake things up, and prioritize the new over the old.

 Finally: